Last updated May 07, 2021

 You can change your vehicle every 24 to 60 months depending on the term of your agreement

-You can drive a new vehicle that may be otherwise be unobtainable without Personal Contract Hire
+You can drive a new vehicle that may otherwise be unobtainable without Personal Contract Hire

-All PCH agreements contain mileage restrictions, and if you go over this figure you will be expected to pay an agreed rate per mile that has been exceeded
+All PCH agreements contain mileage restrictions – if you exceed this figure you will be expected to pay an agreed rate per mile

 You aren’t able to make any modifications to the car as you aren’t the legal owner

-Unlike Hire Purchase where you can return the vehicle with no additional charges once you’ve paid half of the agreed payments, you are unable to return a vehicle of Personal Contract Hire early.
+Unlike Hire Purchase where you can return the vehicle with no additional charges once you’ve paid half of the agreed payments, you cannot return a Personal Contract Hire vehicle early.